 At Back-in-Action in we have a team of highly experienced Preston massage and sports injury therapists who are used to working with the needs of people suffering back and neck pain, headaches and sports injuries.
 They offer a wide variety of treatments and can often combine a number of types together to suit your need in one treatment session.

-On this page we have more information about Swedish Massage, Deep Tissue Massage, Head and Shoulder Massage, Back Neck and Shoulder Massage, Sports Therapy Massage, Aromatherapy Massage, Indian Head Massage, Reflexology, Hopi Ear Candles and Parafin Hot Wax Therapy.
+On this page we have more information about Swedish Massage, Deep Tissue Massage, Head and Shoulder Massage, Back Neck and Shoulder Massage, Sports Therapy Massage, No Hands® Massage, Aromatherapy Massage, Indian Head Massage, Reflexology, Hopi Ear Candles and Parafin Hot Wax Therapy.

 We offer a wide variety of massages.
 Please click on the pictures below to find out more.
 You may have a particular type which you are most interested in.
 If you wish our therapists are often able to combine different types to suit your individual need.Swedish Massage is a relaxing massage that gently eases tension and helps create a sense of wellbeing.
 It’s an ideal massage if you are looking to pamper yourself.